Click on image for larger view.

 Here's how.
 Pick out the piece of antler and cut it to length.
 Before you cut it, lay the blade over the piece and see how the tang will fit.
 Try holding the section to see how it feels in your hand.
 If your piece of antler includes the crown, you can either place the crown at back of the handle as a pommel, or at the front of the handle as a natural guard.
 You may have to shorten or narrow the tang to fit in the available space.
 If you have to narrow the tang, be sure to file or grind parallel to the tang, not across it.
 Any scratch lines that cross the tang may weaken it, and cause it to break under stress.
 Drill the hole.
 I like to drill a narrow pilot hole, then widen it, but not all the way to the bottom.
 You may want to use several size drills so the hole tapers in steps.
 (I often taper the tang to match.)
 You can widen the hole at the opening with a narrow rasp or chisel to form a slot rather than a round hole.
 You only have to do this at the opening where the tang widens.
 Don't narrow the tang near the base of the blade, you need the strength there.
 As you enlarge the hole, try the blade for fit.
 When you can get it into position, you're ready for the next step.

-You can use pitch, or sap from pine or spruce trees for a more traditional piece.
+For a mire traditional piece you can use pitch, or sap from pine or spruce trees.
 A good approximation of this is ferrule cement.
 This is an early form of heat glue made for assembling fishing pole ferrules.
 It contains some kind of tree sap and is available in larger sporting goods stores.
 I've even used frankincense, and I suspect amber would work as well.

 Another traditional method is poured pewter.
-Position the handle in a vice or other holder with the hole vertical.
+This can be tricky, and probably isnít the best choice for a first project.
+You get one try at the final moment to get it right.
+Position the handle vertically in a vise or other holder.
 Wrap foil around the handle to form a collar.
 Melt the pewter, pour it into the hole, quickly add the blade, and let it cool.
-It helps to heat the tang as well, so the pewter does not freeze as you are inserting the tang.
-You need to be careful that the heat does not draw the temper of the blade however.
-Let it cool completely before removing the foil.
+It helps to heat the tang as well, so the pewter does not freeze instantly as you are inserting the tang.
+You need to be careful that the heat does not draw the temper of the blade.
+Concentrate the heat on the outer half if the tang.
+Let the assembly cool completely before removing the foil.
 It's best to leave it overnight, or at least for several hours.
 If you remove the foil before the core is cold the antler may split as it contracts from contact with the cooler air.
 If you use a little more pewter than is needed to fill the hole, it will form a cap over the end of the handle and hide the hole.
-You can cut grooves in a decorative pattern in the handle that will be filled by the pewter.
+You can also cut grooves in a decorative pattern in the handle that will be filled by the pewter.
 This also helps lock the assembly together.
 Alternatively you can assemble the knife first, then pour the pewter.
 I have trouble getting a clean fill this way because the pewter tends to freeze as soon as it contacts the blade.
 However I know several folks who do it this way and don't seem to have any trouble.
 Perhaps they get their pewter hotter than I do.
 Remember to use a lead free pewter if you're going to eat with the knife!

 You can also split the difference and set the blade with epoxy, but only use enough epoxy to fill the handle within a quarter inch or so of the top, then finish with pewter.
 This saves pewter, and is very solid.